-Dr Ron Ehrlich [00:00:41] This week, our episode is about hormesis and hormesis, it’s often I’m often asked, is all stress bad?
+The question is, is all stress bad?
 And the answer is no. There are some intentional stresses which actually boost our immune system and are actually good for us.
-And examples of that is exercise.
-Exercise is intentional stress that you undertake that actually puts the body under some stress, but at the same time builds resilience and boosts immune function.
-And that’s a good thing.
+An example of that is exercise.
+Exercise is intentional stress that you undertake that actually puts the body under some stress, but at the same time builds resilience and boosts immune function and that’s a good thing.
 Obviously, other forms of hormesis or intentional stress hormetic stress, they’re all the same thing include ice baths, infrared saunas, fasting.

-Dr Ron Ehrlich [00:01:29] One could even argue that perhaps meditation is intentional stress as well.
-But this week’s episode, we’re going to be talking to that legend.
+One could even argue that perhaps meditation is intentional stress as well.
+We’re going to be talking to that legend.
 I think he’s a legend, Deano Gladstone.
-Now, Deano, I first met Deano at another legend and a lot of legends here, but Aaron McKenzie’s, gym Origin of Energy.
-I first started working out with Aaron in around, I guess, around 10 years ago.
-And there were some great people that I got to know in that gym and Deano Gladstone was one of them.
-And you probably know Dino Gladstone, too, if you’ve been looking at the watching the last 16 episode, 16 years of Bondi Rescue.
+I first met Deano at another legend and a lot of legends here, but Aaron McKenzie’s, gym Origin of Energy.
+I first started working out with Aaron around 10 years ago.
+There were some great people that I got to know in that gym and Deano Gladstone was one of them.
+You probably know Deano Gladstone, too, if you’ve been looking at watching the last 16 episodes, 16 years of Bondi Rescue.

-Dr Ron Ehrlich [00:02:15] Now, I grew up in Bondi and to have a show that revolves around the beach where I spend an awful lot of time, Bondi Beach, and not only that but to showcase what I believe is probably the best ambassadors Australia could ever have.
+I grew up in Bondi and to have a show that revolves around the beach where I spend an awful lot of time, Bondi Beach, and not only that but to showcase what I believe are probably the best ambassadors Australia could ever have.